Are you trying to show me your belly button?

 The irksome question becomes ‘what exactly am I trying to accomplish with my clothing?’
 Is it to secure a husband or a boyfriend?
 Is it for the instant [and fleeting] gratification of that second glance from men in church?
 Or is it to just be sexy in general and if so, why?
 Does a woman really want a man to choose her based on hips, lips and fingertips?

 Think of it.
 A typical Sunday at most any church is sprinkled with a myriad of colors, shapes, sizes and personalities.
 That’s a good thing.
-There should not be one homogenous style or acceptable “look” in the Body of Christ.
-That’s not what I am saying.
+There should not be one homogeneous style or acceptable “look” in the Body of Christ.
 Hey, it takes all kinds.
 The question to explore is one of critical thought not assimilation.

 As we journey through life, what message do we hope to convey to the men, women, boys and girls in our sphere of influence?
 Do we want people to look at us and presume confidence, strength, along with personal security?
 Or would we prefer them to see us as needy, sexually insecure and desperate?